yyumna/climatechange_ai/events/neurips2020.md

 ***

 <center> <h3>Announcements</h3> </center>
+* We provide grants to attend our NeurIPS workshop [here](#available-grants).
+Applications are due by Nov 20.
 * The call for submissions of Papers or Proposals is now available [here](#call-for-submissions).
 Submissions are due by Oct 6, Anywhere on Earth (i.e., by 11:59pm UTC-12).
 * We held a webinar on Thursday, August 20 to provide advice on how to prepare a successful submission.
 View the recording [here](https://www.youtube.com/watch?v=prDI7Oy-VMM).